 Why do we want to go back to the Moon?

-Challenge Problem: (14%): To prepare for the problem, know how the Moon affects the Earth and know what would happen if the Earth-Moon distance changes.
-If this distance increases or decreases, then know how that would affect the Earth and be able to estimate how much of a change would take place (in other words, know how to justify your arguments).
+Challenge Problem: (14%): To prepare for the problem, know how the Moon affects the Earth and know how things would change if the Earth-Moon distance changes.
+If the Earth-Moon distance increases or decreases, then know how that would affect the Earth & Moon, and be able to estimate how much of a change would take place (in other words, know how to justify your arguments).
 Watch the movie, “If we had no moon”, to help you formulate some ideas and to better understand how or why something would happen as the Earth-Moon distance changes.